Facebook Twitter Instagram

 docker run your_image

-In the Dockerfile approach, the RUN command installs the tzdata package.
-The ENV command sets the TZ environment variable, and the second RUN command creates a symbolic link from /usr/share/zoneinfo/$TZ to /etc/localtime, and also writes the timezone to /etc/timezone.
-This is a robust way to ensure that the timezone setting persists across different layers and container runs.
+In this method, the RUN command installs the timezone data, the ENV command sets the timezone environment variable, and the second RUN command links the timezone file and saves it.
+This makes sure the timezone setting stays the same across different runs.

 Conclusion